Space Squad: Plot

 While Umeko is given medical treatment and the mask is analyzed by Swan, Sen blames Gavan for leaving Umeko behind to chase after vengeance.
 They also discover that Gavan forged his request for their assistance and he is sent to prison on Planet Bird.
 While investigating Lars' office, Hoji and Sen discover that Lars and Mad Gallant are the same person, while Benikiba storms the Dekarangers' HQ to extract Lars and return the mask to him, which he uses to transform into Mad Gallant.
 Lars then reveals that the mask gives him the powers and memories of the original Mad Gallant, who was defeated by Juspion decades ago.
 Mad Gallant and Benikiba defeat Deka Break and Deka Master before escaping.
 The Dekarangers investigate further and discover that all of the victims from the bloodsucking case had the ability to transform, and that Shelly had a higher power than the others; implying that she must be alive and being used by Lars to complete his plan.
 Umeko recovers and reveals that she was not left behind by Gavan, as she asked to deal with Benikiba by herself, but was unaware of Lars' true colors and was stabbed by him.
 Hoji, Sen, Jasmine, and Umeko then decide to break into the prison where Gavan is being held and rescue him.
 Ban also appears and joins them to chase after Lars and rescue Shelly.

 As Lars beats Shelly in order to have her bleed enough to complete his weapon, "Satan Goth", Benikiba states that her mission assisting him is over and leaves.
 Gavan and the Dekarangers arrive soon after and while Gavan confronts Lars, the Dekarangers fight and defeat Kuronen.
 During his fight with Lars, Geki is approached by his senior and the original Gavan, Retsu Ichijouji, who gives him a new Laser Blade, the Laser Blade Origin, which was forged on Juspion's home planet, Ejin.
 Using it, Geki finally manages to defeat Lars and destroys Mad Gallant's mask.
-However, Lars lives long enough to activate Satan Gorth before he is destroyed by Ban using the Deka Wing Cannon.
+However, Lars lives long enough to activate Satan Goth before he is destroyed by Ban using the Deka Wing Cannon.
 After returning to the Galactic Police's base, Sophie reveals to Geki that she and Ban had arranged for him to work with the other Dekarangers since the beginning and Shelly decides to leave Geki's side and work at the main office.
 Geki is nominated as the first leader of the "Space Squad", instructing him to select other Sentai and Metal Heroes to form a team to take down Genmaku once and for all.